 Pour in the non-dairy milk, blueberries, blackberries, ginger and chia seeds.
 Stir well to combine.
 Cook for a further 5-7 minutes until it becomes a porridge-like texture.
 Add more non-dairy milk if it becomes too dry, or to taste.

-Yes, quinoa is gluten free, so as long as all other ingredients are too (check any ingredients lists!), then this recipe is too.
+Yes, quinoa is gluten free, so as long as all your other ingredients are too then you have a gluten free breakfast.

-For more ways to start the day, then check out my low histamine breakfast recipes ebook!
+For more tasty ways to start the day, then check out my low histamine breakfast recipes ebook!